 How long does it take for chlamydia to show up?

 It's not always easy to know when chlamydia symptoms will show up since Chlamydia trachomatis takes a while to reproduce and cause an infection.
-It can take a few weeks after exposure before symptoms appear, but it might take as long as a couple of months.
+It can take a few weeks after exposure before symptoms occur, but it might take as long as a couple of months.
 You should wait at least two weeks after having unprotected sex before getting tested.

 If you're sexually active, getting tested for STIs regularly is important — even if you feel fine.
 You could have a chlamydia infection and pass it to others without realizing it, so it's best to be safe and get tested.
 So, don’t wait for symptoms to show up!